 Nail’s story began in Winston-Salem, North Carolina – a city built on tobacco, now decorated with repurposed brick factories.
 He grew up in a log cabin his grandfather built, surrounded by dogwood trees and red clay.
 His mother sang in the church choir.
 His father played drums.
 As a boy, Nail banged out drum patterns on pots and pillows around the house.
 It was in this setting that Nail discovered a love for music.
 Throughout childhood, Nail would thumb through his father's CDs and his grandfather's records, studying songs of all genres.

 He entered into music performance as a singing drummer, piling his friends into a hot backyard building to play rock songs.
-But at sixteen, he picked up his first guitar and started writing original songs.
+At sixteen, he picked up his first guitar and started writing original songs.
 He was not a natural singer.
 His early recordings were as rough as they come.
 But he kept at it, playing open mics and bars, learning his voice.

 From there, music consumed him.
 He gained his first fans in a coffee shop in King, NC, and more in the clubs of Winston-Salem.
 He started playing in a local competition called the Winston-Salem Shuffle, where he became its most decorated winner.
 In 2011, he released his first proper album, Winter to Winter.
 That same year, he produced When I Go Away: A Tribute to Levon Helm – a project that strengthened his place in the local scene.